 Dr Kylie Coulson

-Dr Coulson has 18 years financial and economic employment experience, including 12 years in the public sector.
+Dr Coulson has 20 years financial and economic employment experience, including 16 years in the public sector.
+She is a Certified Practicing Accountant, and a Graduate member of the Australian Institute of Company Directors.
 Appointed May 2012 to current